Shaniamoro/2143-OOP-Roberts/Assignments/ExtraCredit/Polymorphism.md

 public:
 	int * Rect;
 	static int count;
-	Rectangle(); // Default does not pass in parameters Rectangle (int); // Passes in one parameter of type integer Rectangle(float, float); // Passes in two parameters of type float Rectangle(int, int); // Passes in two Parameters of type int };
+	Rectangle(); // Default does not pass in arguments Rectangle (int); // Passes in one argument of type integer Rectangle(float, float); // Passes in two arguments of type float Rectangle(int, int); // Passes in two arguments of type int };